 - Agents don’t want angry buyers coming back.
 Even after a sale is complete, a buyer who has been deceived about the state of a home can still get back to the agent.
 No agent wants to accept any blame or liability for a home’s safety or maintenance issues that their home inspector may have missed.
 Because of this, they’re motivated to only recommend the most qualified home inspectors.

 - Agents are uniquely positioned to recommend home inspectors.
 The truth is, most people only deal with home inspectors a few times over their lives.
 Real estate agents, however, frequently interact with home inspectors and know the in-and-outs of the process.
 Being able to work with local inspectors over and over allows them to witness an inspector’s thoroughness.

-So should you choose a home inspector suggested by an agent?
 At the end of the day, whether you use a home inspector recommended by your agent is your own decision.
 You should be wary of any agents that pressure you to use only their list of home inspectors – just as you should be wary of working with any agent that you can’t fully trust.
 However as long as your agent is honest and competent, then there’s no reason that you shouldn’t use an inspector that they recommend.